hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 Filter review by user implemented.

+### 06/07/23:

+`flash-connect` messages added for logout and album CREATE, UPDATE and DELETE operations.

 ## Main Features & Fixes before rehost:
 - Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)
 - Ensure user sessions persist - at present these are lost on server restart.
 Use local storage?